-The park is located at 11200 W. Hayes Ave., with entry of off the northeast of Hayes or off of Cleveland Ave.
+The park is located at 11200 W. Hayes Ave., with the entry off the northeast of Hayes or off of Cleveland Ave.

 DOG PARK FEES

-You must bring proof that your dog is neutered or spayed before you can purchase a dog park pass.
+You must provide proof that your dog is neutered or spayed before you can purchase a dog park pass.
 Proof of current rabies vaccination is also required.

 dog park rules